 He told me to turn the other way and then presented me with homemade rhubarb cake and fresh strawberry sauce.
 Delicious and totally unexpected.
 Tea was also served.

 Slowly we hiked back to the boats, passing some beautiful wildflowers including the iris in the photo below.
-From Dover Island we paddled for about another 50 to 60 minutes – time enough to poke about a few lagoons and make our way back to the start.
+From Dover Island we paddled for about another 50 to 60 minutes – time enough to poke about a few lagoons and make our way back to East Dover.

 After kayaking I was a tad wet and needed to change.
 I was pointed in the direction of the outhouse – which was a step up from almost all that I’d ever seen.